Literary Agents

 Literary agents represent a range of creative artists, including adult and children’s fiction authors, scriptwriters, script editors, illustrators, composers, playwrights and journalists.

 Some literary agents represent a wide field of literary endeavour, while others do not accept some genres, such as poetry, short stories, romance or science fiction for example.
 An agent will usually provide information about the types of manuscripts they accept – along with submission guidelines – on their website.
 Most will consider non-fiction, such as autobiography, biography, historical works and cookbooks, but exclude educational material.
+Many agents also represent artists who do not create work directly on the page but rather from it, such as producers, directors, actors and designers.

 The agent’s role